Electrics

 • Never charge lithium batteries on your escape route.
 If possible, charge and store them away from your living areas.

-• Avoid storing, using, or charging batteries at very high or low temperatures.
+• Avoid storing, using, or charging batteries at high or low temperatures.

-• If the device has not been used for quite some time, be extra careful when you charge it – lithium batteries don’t like being discharged to a very low voltage.
+• If the device has not been used for quite some time, be extra careful when charging it—lithium batteries don't like being discharged to a very low voltage.

 • Protect batteries against being damaged – that's crushed, punctured, or immersed in water.
 Do not use if it looks physically damaged.

-• Always read the safety instructions that came with your device.
+• Always read the safety instructions that come with your device.

 • Ensure you have working smoke alarms.